khart9/DataMultipolarPRL2025/README.md

 ### Files for Figure 2:
 All files are formatted as follows:<br />
-    - contains fields for the averaged spin components in totalSX, totalSY, totalSZ<br />
+    - totalSX, totalSY, totalSZ: contains fields for the averaged spin components<br />
-    - contains fields for the averaged phonon coordinates in totalPHX, totalPHZ<br /><br />
+    - totalPHX, totalPHZ: contains fields for the averaged phonon coordinates<br />
+    - parameters (as defined in the manuscript) are specified in the file name: A, eta (labelled: Damp), phi, J1 (labelled: K1), T<br /><br />

 averagedPseudoPosField--DriveQxQzPulseDatA=1.5Damp=1.0Phi=0.5pi--DMFTK1=1.3T=3.0.h5<br />
-    - data for the spin and phonon dynamics for a pulsed drive with A=1.5 in the FO phase, averaged only over configurations with overall positive order parameter<br />
 averagedPseudoPosField--DriveQxQzPulseDatA=1.75Damp=1.0Phi=0.5pi--DMFTK1=1.3T=3.0.h5<br />
-    - data for the spin and phonon dynamics for a pulsed drive with A=1.75 in the FO phase, averaged only over configurations with overall positive order parameter<br />
 averagedPseudoPosField--DriveQxQzPulseDatA=2.0Damp=1.0Phi=0.5pi--DMFTK1=1.3T=3.0.h5<br />
-    - data for the spin and phonon dynamics for a pulsed drive with A=2.0 in the FO phase, averaged only over configurations with overall positive order parameter<br />
+    - data for the spin and phonon dynamics for a pulsed drive in the FO phase, averaged only over configurations with overall positive order parameter<br />
 averagedPseudoDriveQxQzPulseDatA=0.5Damp=1.0Phi=0.5pi--DMFTK1=1.3T=3.7.h5<br />
-    - data for the spin and phonon dynamics for a pulsed drive with A=0.5 and phi=0.5pi in the PM phase<br />
 averagedPseudoDriveQxQzPulseDatA=0.5Damp=1.0Phi=0.25pi--DMFTK1=1.3T=3.7.h5<br />
-    - data for the spin and phonon dynamics for a pulsed drive with A=0.5 and phi=0.25pi in the PM phase<br />
 averagedPseudoDriveQxQzPulseDatA=0.5Damp=1.0Phi=0--DMFTK1=1.3T=3.7.h5<br />
-    - data for the spin and phonon dynamics for a pulsed drive with A=0.5 and phi=0 in the PM phase<br />
 averagedPseudoDriveQxQzPulseDatA=0.5Damp=1.0Phi=-0.25pi--DMFTK1=1.3T=3.7.h5<br />
-    - data for the spin and phonon dynamics for a pulsed drive with A=0.5 and phi=-0.25pi in the PM phase<br />
 averagedPseudoDriveQxQzPulseDatA=0.5Damp=1.0Phi=-0.5pi--DMFTK1=1.3T=3.7.h5<br />
-    - data for the spin and phonon dynamics for a pulsed drive with A=0.5 and phi=-0.5pi in the PM phase<br />
+    - data for the spin and phonon dynamics for a pulsed drive with A=0.5 in the PM phase<br />

 ### Files for Figure 3: